 Dr Jason Zagami is a senior lecturer in the School of Education and Professional Studies of Griffith University on the Gold Coast in Queensland, Australia where he teaches and conducts research in:

 Innovations in educational technologies with a focus on the identification of emerging trends, educational gaming (including VR, AR and VWs), student co-creation of secondary worlds, and neural / cognitive activity measurement; and

 Computer Science Education (K12) with a focus on curriculum implementation approaches involving higher order thinking skill development, concept development through visualisation and manipulation (including visual programming), concept development through use of manipulables (Robotics, Drones and IOT), and challenges for female participation in Computer Science education.

 Jason has many years' of experience in K-12 computer education and tertiary teacher education, has been the recipient of an Outstanding National Achievement by a Teacher and Queensland Computer Educator of the Year awards.
 He is an Apple Distinguished Educator, Google Certified Innovator, and has been a member of the ACS ICT Educators board, president of the Australian Council for Computers in Education (ACCE), past president of the Queensland Society for Information Technology in Education (QSITE), editor of the Australian Educational Computing (AEC) journal, and president of the Australian College of Educators (Gold Coast region).

-Dr Zagami is married to Debbie and they have two Japanese Spitz, Edelweiss and Yoko.
+Dr Zagami is married to Debbie and they have a Japanese Spitz, Edelweiss.

 Email is the most effective means of contacting Dr Zagami.
 Students in particular should use their university email for all official communication and include details of their course code/name and campus.

 Dr Zagami operates on Australian Eastern Standard Time (GMT+10) with no seasonal daylight savings / summertime adjustments